Dip Couns, MBACP

 I specialise in working with adults as well as children and young people who are experiencing a range of issues such as anxiety, depression, loss and bereavement, stress, abuse, issues around sexuality, relationship problems, family issues, low self- esteem.

-I am currently a volunteer counsellor at a charity that provides counselling services for adults and young people experiencing issues related to sexuality, identity, gender and diversity.
-Previously, I volunteered with another charity working therapeutically with children and their families.
+Over the last few years, I have been a volunteer counsellor with METRO, who are a leading equality and diversity charity providing counselling services for adults and young people experiencing issues related to sexuality, identity, gender and diversity.
+Prior to this, I volunteered with the mental health charity Place2Be, where I worked therapeutically with children and young people.

 - Person-centred therapy